High Fiber Diet for Diverticulitis

 Should You Avoid High Fiber Foods If You Have Diverticulitis?

 The impact of fiber on diverticulitis can vary from person to person.
-Back then, physicians prescribed that individuals with diverticulitis stick to a clear liquid diet or a low fiber diet.
+Back then, physicians prescribed that individuals with diverticulitis stick to a clear liquid or low fiber diet.

 Currently, some physicians have deviated from this advice.